bbsoft0/runforjoy/README.md

 ## Run For Joy

-A cute application offering stats and advice for joyfull and healthy running.
+An application offering stats and advice for joyfull and healthy running.

 Values elegance, simplicity, and readability.